Josmolmor/cooba/README.md

 # Cooba

-Effortlessly split your expenses with anyone
+Effortlessly split your expenses with anyone.
+Developed with Next 15 and React 19 (canary versions at the time of developing)

 ## Features